Deformations of Dimer Models: Introduction

-Under these backgrounds, the deformation of a consistent dimer model are compatible with the above mutations in the following sense.
-Let $\Gamma$ be the consistent dimer model as above.
-The deformations of $\Gamma$ are defined for a certain set of ``\emph{zigzag paths}" $\{z_1,\cdots,z_r\}$ on $\Gamma$ corresponding to the vector $-w$ (see Section~\ref{sec_zigzag} concerning zigzag paths), and there are two kinds of deformations which we call the \emph{deformation at zig} and the \emph{deformation at zag}, which are respectively denoted by $\nu_\calX^\zig(\Gamma,\{z_1,\cdots,z_r\})$ and $\nu_\calY^\zag(\Gamma,\{z_1,\cdots,z_r\})$, see Definition~\ref{def_deformation_zig} and \ref{def_deformation_zag} for more details.
-Here, $\calX$ and $\calY$ are the deformation parameters (see Definition~\ref{def_deformation_data}).
-The deformations preserve the consistency condition on a dimer model (see Proposition~\ref{prop_make_consistent}), and the associated perfect matching polygons satisfy the desired property as follows.
+Based on this background, the deformation of a consistent dimer model is compatible with the above combinatorial mutations in the following sense.
+Let $\Gamma$ be the consistent dimer model.
+The deformations of $\Gamma$ are defined for a certain set of ``\emph{zigzag paths}" $\{z_1,\dots,z_r\}$ on $\Gamma$ corresponding to the vector $-w$ (see Section~\ref{sec_zigzag} concerning zigzag paths), and there are two kinds of deformations which we call the \emph{zig-deformation} and the \emph{zag-deformation}, which are respectively denoted by $\nu_\bfp^\zig(\Gamma,\{z_1,\dots,z_r\})$ and $\nu_\bfp^\zag(\Gamma,\{z_1,\dots,z_r\})$; see Definitions~\ref{def_deformation_zig} and~\ref{def_deformation_zag}.
+For some cases, these deformations are compatible with the combinatorial mutations of the perfect matchings as follows.\looseness=-1